zdfowler/diedactic/paper.md

 # Summary

-This project provides an empirical analysis of reducing the attack surface of container-based application images using the `docker-slim` toolset.
-Results include a categorization of outcome when using a minimally configured slimming operation against the ["Official" images](https://hub.docker.com/search?q=&type=image&image_filter=official) available on Docker Hub, using the `clair` static analysis security tool for application containers.
+This project provides an empirical analysis on reducing the attack surface of container-based application images using open source software (OSS) tooling.
+Results include a categorization of outcome when using a minimally configured "slimming" operation against the ["Official" images](https://hub.docker.com/search?q=&type=image&image_filter=official) available on Docker
+Hub, as measured by a static analysis security tool (SAST) for application containers.

-Findings show that without application-specific configuration, the slimming operation results in one of three types of application container attack surface changes, as measured by reduction of CVEs:
+Findings show that without application-specific configuration, the slimming operation results in one of three types of application container attack surface changes, measured by reduction of Common Vulnerabilites and Exposures (CVEs):

   a) No reduction in attack surface
   b) Complete reduction in attack surface
   c) Unknown reduction in attack surface

-Results of this work can help container-based application distributors to employ practices that encourage compatibility with the `docker-slim` tooling to reduce or eliminate open CVE vulnerabilities present in images.
+Results of this work can help container-based application distributors to employ practices that encourage "slimming" compatibility  so to reduce or eliminate open CVE vulnerabilities present in images.

 # Background

-Using dockerized, or more broadly "containerized" solutions for software development adds a new layer of technology to the underlying solution stack.
+Using dockerized, or more broadly "containerized" solutions for software development adds a new layer of complexity to the underlying solution stack.
-Namely, the base image used for a container-based application often includes a full-sized operating system such as `ubuntu`, `debian`, or `alpine`.
+Namely, the base image used for a container-based application often includes a full-sized operating system such as `ubuntu`, `debian`, or the smaller `alpine`.
 Examining the security posture of dockerized applications therefore requires an analysis of not only application code but also an inspection of the base image on which it is built.